jgjarosz/Data-Scientist-Portfolio/README.md

 - Description: This dataset contains 2580 records of ramen ratings.
 It has features of Brand, Country, and Style,, with an output of a Stars (1-5 stars) rating.
 Follow the Kaggle link for more details.

-- Skills demonstrated: data manipulation with Pandas, EDA, data visualization with Matplotlib and Seaborn, normality assessment, hypothesis testing, and algorithmic thinking (see the section on Wilcoxon Rank-Sum for a pair-generating algorithm).
+- Skills demonstrated: data manipulation with Pandas, EDA, data visualization with Matplotlib and Seaborn, normality assessment, hypothesis testing, and algorithmic thinking (see the section on Wilcoxon Rank-Sum for a performance-optimized pair-generating algorithm).